cristi-lng/react-csr-base/README.md

   - Update `index.html` to reflect your brand (favicon, fonts, initial loader)
   - Adjust `app.tsx`:
     - This is the root component of the React app
-    - It initializes key dependencies (TanStack Query, internationalization, router)
+    - It initializes key dependencies (TanStack Query, TanStack Router)
     - Use this as a starting point to add or remove tools
 - **Organize the `features` folder**
   - Keep the `bootstrap`